FOSSEnjoyer69/Auto-Video-Cutter/README.md

-To Use
 1. Change 'video_path' on line 64 in 'main.py' to the target video path
 2. Make sure your terminal is in the right folder
-    3. Run 'source .venv/bin/activate' to link the virtual enviornment
+3. To link the virtual enviornment ```source .venv/bin/activate```
-    3. Run 'python3 main.py' to start cutting the video
+4. Run ```python3 main.py``` to start cutting the video